MLM Software Compression: What network marketing professionals need to know

 Manual MLM Compression

-Manual MLM compression is triggered by compensation admins selectively for a particular region, leg, or even an individual level.
+Manual MLM compression is a process where inactive or non-qualified distributors are manually skipped or adjusted within the genealogy structure during payout.
+It is triggered by compensation admins selectively for a particular region, leg, or even an individual level.
 Manual MLM compression is considered an exception-handling toolkit.

 • Incidents: When there are specific issues experienced by individuals, particular legs, or region-specific individuals, due to which the sales amount is not reflected against distributors.